Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Material development

-Fig. \ref{fig:cyc_demo}(c) demonstrates continuous generation of electricity more than 3 hours by Zr0.005 Ce0.005 capacitor, compared to the Zr0.01 Ce0.001 capacitor over hundreds of transformation cycles.
-The pyro-current generated by the Zr0.005 Ce0.005 single crystal capacitor reaches up to 1 $\mu$A stably and continuously lasting over 500 transformation cycles.
-For the Zr0.01 Ce0.001 coarse-grained capacitor, the pyro-current generated in the first few cycles is 0.5 $\mu$A. In order to benchmark capacitors with different area, we calculated the current density, i.e. current per area: 6 $\mu$A/cm$^2$ for Zr0.005 Ce0.005 and 2 $\mu$A/cm$^2$ for Zr0.01 Ce0.001.
-These results are aligned with our theoretical prediction by figure of merit for material development.
-In addition, the Zr0.01 Ce0.001 coarse-grained capacitor suffers pyro-current degradation due to leakage \cite{zhang2020leakage} over a long term of energy conversion process.
+As the Zr0.01 Ce0.001 capacitor exhibits larger electric leakage, it suffers electric degradation \cite{zhang2020leakage} over a period of energy conversion process.
+Consequently, a recharge is necessary after several thermodynamics cycles.
 The half-life -- number of cycles since a full recharge till the peak signal reduces 50\% -- shortens considerably after each full recharge.
-It requires 4 full recharges to maintain a decent power output at the 106th cycle, labeled in the bottom panel of Fig. \ref{fig:cyc_demo}(c).
+It requires 4 full recharges to maintain a decent power output at the 106th cycle, labeled in the bottom panel of Figure \ref{fig:demo}(a).
 In contrast, the Zr0.005 Ce0.005 capacitor has no visible electric degradation during the first 135 cycles.
-After a recharge, the generation of pyro-current sustains for 365 cycles until the second recharge, corresponding to the top panel of Fig. \ref{fig:cyc_demo} (c).
+After a recharge, the generation of pyro-current sustains for 365 cycles until the second recharge, corresponding to the top panel of Figure \ref{fig:demo}(a).
 An important observation is that the number of cycles in each half-life in the Zr0.01 Ce0.001 capacitor keeps shrinking, which implies a functional degradation of the transforming material.

 The Zr0.005 Ce0.005 capacitor with $\lambda_2$ much closer to 1 exhibits magnificent reversibility for cyclic phase transformation.
-The thermal reversibility of these two capacitors were examined by cyclic DSC experiments, shown in Fig. \ref{fig:cyc_demo}(d).
-The Zr0.005 Ce0.005 capacitor after 1024 thermal cycles shows no migration of transformation temperature (115$^\circ$C) and no magnification of the hysteresis (2.7$^\circ$C).
-This coincides with the satisfaction of the compatibility condition $\lambda_2=1$ (Fig. \ref{fig:thermodynamic}(f)-(g)).
-Thanks to the phase stability, low hysteresis and large pyro-current generated per cycle, the Zr0.005 Ce0.005 capacitor can directly light up a LED during both heating (Fig. \ref{fig:cyc_demo}b) and cooling process through phase transformation (see Movie S1).
-We then cut 38 pieces of the similar sizes from several rods of Zr0.005 Ce0.005 synthesized by the same method, and assembled them in parallel in our demonstration setup, which generates stably 15 $\mu$A electric current in consecutive cycles (Fig. S4).
+The thermal reversibility of these two capacitors were examined by cyclic DSC experiments, shown in Figure \ref{fig:thermalcyc}.
+The Zr0.005 Ce0.005 capacitor after 1024 thermal cycles shows no migration of transformation temperature (115$^\circ$C), nor the magnification of the hysteresis (2.7$^\circ$C) compared to the hysteresis in the first cycle (2.5$^\circ$C).
+This coincides with the satisfaction of the compatibility condition $\lambda_2=1$ (Figure \ref{fig:corr}b-c).